Physical Therapist Assistant Program Information

 Admission to the Program

-The competitive admission application process for the second year of the PTA Program occurs annually in November.
-The competitive application is open now through Dec.
-21st.
+The competitive admission application process for the second year of the PTA Program opens annually on November 1 and closes at the end of the University of Cincinnati’s fall semester.
+The competitive application is now closed.

 For more information, please attend a virtual PTA info session or contact Carolyn Shisler, Program Director.